 Top 25 Japanese Foods You Need to Try Out

-Japan is one of the finest countries in the culinarily world.
-Its unique history and heritage has contributed to its people becoming obsessed with all things food.
+Did you know that Japan is renowned as one of the finest countries in the culinary world?
+Its unique history and heritage have contributed to its people becoming obsessed with all things food.
 Chefs spend years and years mastering the crafts and take extreme pride in what they produce.
 Being surrounded by some of the finest produce in the world, it is no wonder that Japanese cuisine is growing in popularity.

-We want to share with you 25 of the most irresistible dishes you’ll fınd when travelling in Japan.
+We want to share with you 25 of the most irresistible dishes you’ll find when traveling to Japan.

 Karaage, or Japanese fried chicken, is one of the most popular dishes in Japan.
 Marinated in garlic, soy sauce, and mirin, the succulent chicken is perfect for any occasion.
 The crispy batter coating the salty, sweet, and juicy chicken makes for a perfect balance.